 Make your individual contribution today!

 Listed below are those individuals, companies and organizations who have generously supported Trollwood Performing Arts School.
 Their encouragement and financial support make dreams come true for our youth and provide numerous arts opportunities for people in the region.
-This list reflects gifts received between January 1, 2021 – June 24, 2022.
+This list reflects gifts received between January 1, 2022 and June 21, 2023.

 Bell Bank